FoundryApp/foundry-cli/README.md

 - **[Linux](TODO)**

-To install Foundry, Add the downloaded binary to one of the folders in your system's `PATH` variable.
+To install Foundry, add the downloaded binary to one of the folders in your system's `PATH` variable.

 ## Supported languages
 JavaScript